VRConservation/geosp/chapters/03_gee.md

 There are many resources from getting started to the advanced use of Google Earth Engine:

 - **Spatial Thoughts, Ujaval Gandhi**.
 [End-to-End Google Earth Engine](https://courses.spatialthoughts.com/end-to-end-gee.html) provides full course materials that start with setting up the Earth Engine environment and move into more advanced topics such as machine learning and change detection.
 - **Remote Sensing with GEE**.
-If you want to get serious about Google Earth Engine, I highly recommend you read the free online Cloud-Based Remote Sensing with Google Earth Engine [book](https://www.eefabook.org/) by Rebecca Moore et al. This book is worth reading as a remote sensing textbook and guides you through nearly everything from basic to complex using Earth Engine.
+If you want to get serious about Google Earth Engine, I highly recommend you read the free online Cloud-Based Remote Sensing with Google Earth Engine [book](https://www.eefabook.org/) by Rebecca Moore et al. This book is worth reading as a remote sensing textbook and guides you through nearly everything from basic to complex geospatial analysis.
 - **Awesome-GEE**.
 The Opengeos [Awesome-GEE](https://github.com/opengeos/Awesome-GEE) gitHub repo is a fantastic curated list of GEE resources.
 This incredible resource has everything from getting started to courses, papers, datasets, and more.
 You could lose yourself for days in here!
 — **GEE Google Group**.
 The Google Earth Engine Developers [listserv](https://groups.google.com/g/google-earth-engine-developers) is quite useful for answering many other questions.
 — **Awesome-GEE-Community-Catalog**.
 Not to be confused with Awesome-GEE, the [Awesome GEE Community Catalog](https://gee-community-catalog.org) is an equally awesome treasure trove of datasets ready for analysis and with sample code to start their use immediately.
 - **Visualization and Analysis of Brazil Floods 2024**.
 This [tutorial] has an excellent workflow design and superb explanations of remote sensing theory and concepts in this [tutorial](https://share.gishub.org/brazil_floods/#create-sentinel-1-sar-composites).
 In addition, the tutorial contains very useful text and code for analyzing synthetic aperture radar (SAR) imagery.
--- **RiverREM Python Package**.
-Available [here](https://github.com/OpenTopography/RiverREM).
-Automated river relative elevation model (REM) visualizations from DEM model input.